MSCDA: Multi-level Semantic-guided Contrast Improves Unsupervised Domain Adaptation for Breast MRI Segmentation in Small Datasets: Related Works

 Unsupervised Domain Adaptation (UDA) is used to generalize learned knowledge from a labeled source domain to an unlabeled target domain.
 The key challenge of UDA is domain shift, i.e., the inconsistent data distribution across domains, which usually causes performance degradation of models.
 Early machine learning methods utilized different feature transformations or regularizations to overcome this problem (\cite{ml_intro_2018, ml_cca_2017, ml_kernel_2019}).

 A number of existing DL methods solve the domain shift problem using adversarial learning or self-training-based approaches.
 Adversarial learning utilizes generative adversarial networks (GANs) (\cite{gan_2014}) to align the distribution of the feature space (\cite{da_adda_2017,da_fcns_2016,da_progressive_2019,da_pnpadanet_2018}) or label space (\cite{da_advent_2019,da_pnpadanet_2018,da_output_2018}).
 In particular, CycleGAN (\cite{cyclegan_2017,discogan_2017,dualgan_2017}) has been extensively explored and adopted in medical image UDA (\cite{da_cyclegan_tumor_2018, da_cyclegan_xray_2018,sifav1_2019,da_medicalreview_2021}) because of its ability to translate the `style' of the source domain to the target domain in an unpaired way.
+While CycleGAN-based unsupervised domain adaptation (UDA) methods have shown promising results, they are known to require a large amount of data to learn effective mappings between domains, and can be prone to mode collapse, leading to limited output variations.

 Self-training, frequently used in SSL, uses the predictions of the target domain as pseudo-labels and retrains the model iteratively.
-A typical self-training network (\cite{da_mt_2017}) generates pseudo-labels from a momentum teacher network and distills knowledge to the student network by using the consistency loss.
+A typical self-training network (\cite{da_mt_2017}) generates pseudo-labels from a momentum teacher network and distills knowledge to the student network by using consistency loss.
 The authors in \cite{da_stmed_2019,da_sslwac_2018} improved the self-training method by aligning the geometrical transformation between the student and teacher networks.
 DART (\cite{da_st_dart_2019}) and MT-UDA (\cite{da_mtuda_2021}) combined self-training with adversarial learning in different ways, both receiving promising results.
 For imbalanced datasets, different denoising methods and sampling strategies have been proposed to improve the quality of pseudo-labels (\cite{da_proto_2021,da_daformer2022,da_sepico_2022}).
-Similar to \cite{cl_semimri_2020}, recent self-training approaches (\cite{da_sepico_2022,da_uscl_st_2022}) incorporated CL, i.e. unsupervised contrastive domain adaptation, to align cross-domain features by sampling or merging contrastive feature embeddings across categories.
-In this study, we integrate three kinds of contrastive losses and a category-wise cross-domain sampling strategy to accomplish the UDA segmentation task for breast MRI.